pingcap/docs/tiproxy/tiproxy-overview.md

 TiProxy can migrate connections from one TiDB server to another without breaking the client connection.

 As shown in the following figure, the client originally connects to TiDB 1 through TiProxy.
 After the connection migration, the client actually connects to TiDB 2.
-When TiDB 1 is about to be offline or the number of connections on TiDB 1 exceeds the set threshold, the connection migration is triggered.
+When TiDB 1 is about to be offline or the ratio of connections on TiDB 1 to connections on TiDB 2 exceeds the set threshold, the connection migration is triggered.
 The client is unaware of the connection migration.

 ![TiProxy connection migration](/media/tiproxy/tiproxy-session-migration.png)